Teahouse Treks

 Day 05: Trek from Namche Bazaar to Tengboche

-After breakfast, the trail leaves Namche and follows a scenic hillside route.
-This section gives views of Everest, Lhotse, Ama Dablam, and Thamserku.
+After breakfast, the trail leaves Namche and follows a spectacular hillside route.
+This section rewards you with sweeping views of Everest, Lhotse, Ama Dablam, and Thamserku — a mountain panorama that few places on Earth can match.

 • Altitude: Tengboche – approx. 3,860m / 12,664ft